-Fixed term contracts with employees earning below earnings threshold a contract of employment that terminates on- 50 (a) the occurrence of a specified event; (b) the completion of a specified task or project; or (c) a fixed date, other than an employee 's normal or agree ed retirement age, subject to subsection (3). - (2) This section does not apply to- 35 (a) employees earning in excess of the threshold p rescribed by the Minister in terms of section 6(3) of the Basi - Employment Act; (b) an employer that employs less than 10 employees, or that employs less than 50 employees and whose business has been in 1 · than two years, unless- 1 (i) the employer conducts more than one busine ess; or (ii) the business was formed by the division or d reason of an existing business; and 5 (c) an employee employed in terms of a fixed term of contract which is 45 permitted by any statute, sectoral determination or ment. Ũ (3) An employer may employ an employee on a fixed l term contract or successive fixed term contracts for longer than three mont only if- 50 (a) the nature of the work for which the employee is employed is of a limited or definite duration; or 1 4 (b) the employer can demonstrate any other justifiable reason for fixing the term of the contract.
-(4) Without limiting the generality of subsection (3), the ne conclusion of a 55 fixed term contract will be justified if the employee- (a) is replacing another employee who is temporarily al osent from work; (b) is employed on account of a temporary increase in th e volume of work which is not expected to endure beyond 12 months; ,
+Fixed term contracts with employees earning below earnings threshold

+198B.
+(1) For the purposes of this section, a 'fixed term contract' means 10 a contract of employment that terminates on-(a) the occurrence of a specified event; (b) the completion of a specified task or project; or (c) a fixed date, other than an employee's normal or agreed retirement age, subject to subsection (3).
+15 (2) This section does not apply to-(a) employees earning in excess of the threshold prescribed by the Minister in terms of section 6(3) of the Basic Conditions of Employment Act; (b) an employer that employs less than 10 employees, or that employs less 20 than 50 employees and whose business has been in operation for less than two years, unless-(i) the employer conducts more than one business; or the business was formed by the division or dissolution for any (ii) reason of an existing business; and 25 (c) an employee engaged in terms of a fixed term contract that is permitted by any statute, sectoral determination or collective agreement.
+(3) An employer may engage an employee on a fixed term contract or successive fixed term contracts for longer than six months of employment 30 only if-(a) the nature of the work for which the employee is engaged is of a limited or definite duration; or the employer can demonstrate any other justifiable reason for fixing (b)the term of the contract.
+(4) Without limiting the generality of subsection (3), the conclusion of a 35 fixed term contract will be justified if the employee-(a) is replacing another employee who is temporarily absent from work; (b) is engaged on account of a temporary increase in the volume of work which is not expected to endure beyond 12 months; (c) is a student or recent graduate who is employed for the purpose of 40 being trained or gaining work experience in order to enter a job or profession; (d) is engaged to work exclusively on a specific project that has a limited or defined duration; (e) has been engaged for a trial period of not longer than six months for 45 the purpose of determining the employee's suitability for employment; is a non-citizen who has been granted a work permit for a defined (f)period: is engaged to perform seasonal work; (g)(h) is engaged on an official public works scheme or similar public job 50 creation scheme; is engaged on a position which is funded by an external source for a (i) limited period; or (i) has reached the normal or agreed retirement age applicable in the employer's business.
+55 (5) Employment in terms of a fixed term contract concluded or renewed in contravention of subsection (3) is deemed to be of indefinite duration.
+(6) An offer to employ an employee on a fixed term contract or to renew or extend a fixed term contract, must-(a) be in writing; and 60